-A new memorial honoring U.S. veterans was added to the southwest corner of the park in 2019.
+A new memorial honoring U.S. veterans was added to the southwest corner of the park, visible from the corner of Jackson Avenue and Maple Road, in 2019.
 Funds were contributed by the American Legion Post 423 and the Veterans of Foreign Wars.

 Read more about the history and development of the park here.
-Or check out more historical articles and photographs courtesy of the AADL here.
+Check out more historical articles and photographs courtesy of the AADL here.